chringel21/chringel.dev/content/blog/2022/indieweb-and-webmentions/index.md

 Again, this is a minimal example.
 There are many more properties that can be added.
 This is where I found [IndieWebify.me](https://indiewebify.me/), a nice guide to check whether your site is ready for the IndieWeb.

-{% image "./images/h-card.png", "Valid `h-card` entry parsed by IndieWebify.me" %}
+{% imagenjk "./images/h-card.png", "Valid `h-card` entry parsed by IndieWebify.me" %}

 ### 3. Add content markup